September 1, 2009

 “My dog pulls like a maniac when I walk him on leash!”
 “My dog barks at everything when we’re out walking.”
 “My dog wants to pull me down the street whenever she sees something run by – even a leaf!”

 These comments are just a few examples of what I hear every day from various dog owners.
-Whether it be attendee’s in my dog training classes, my private dog training clients, or those who have written in to the dog behavior advice column Poncho and I write for, everyone seems to be in the same leash-pulling-boat.
+Whether it be attendee’s in my dog training classes, my private dog training clients, or those who have commented on our doggy blog, and I write for, everyone seems to be in the same leash-pulling-boat.

 I like to break down the leash walking behavior I teach my dog training students into three sections.